Areej20025/Beauty_Salons/README.md

 # Salon Management System

 ## Introduction
-This project is a Salon Management System designed to facilitate the management of salons, customers, and reservations.
-The system allows customers to register, view, and book salons.
-Salon owners can manage their services and reservations, while admins oversee the overall system.
+The Salon Management System is designed to streamline the management of salons, customers, and reservations.
+This system enables customers to register, view, and book salon services, while salon owners can manage their services and reservations.
+Administrators oversee the entire system to ensure smooth operations.

+## Features
+•	Customer Management: Register, view, and book salon services.

+•	Salon Owner Management: Manage salon details, services, and reservations.

+•	Admin Management: Oversee the entire system, including user and salon management.

 ## Database Schema
 The database schema includes the following tables: